Clinical pathology: Macroscopic examination

-The visual examination of the taken liquid is a first main indication for the pathologist or the physician.
-The aspect of the liquid, in addition, conditions the analytical assumption of responsibility that follow and the validity of the end-results.
+Visual examination of the specimen may provide information to the pathologist or the physician.
+For example, fluid drained from an abscess may appear cloudy, or cerebrospinal fluid obtained by lumbar puncture may exhibit xanthochromia, suggesting a bleed has occurred.
+Laboratory technologists may provide qualitative descriptions accordingly.

 Microscopical examination

-Microscopic analysis is an important activity of the pathologist and the laboratory assistant.
-They have many different colourings at their disposal (GRAM, MGG, Grocott, Ziehl–Neelsen, etc.).
-Immunofluorescence, cytochemistry, the immunocytochemistry and FISH are also used in order make a correct diagnosis.
+Microscopic analysis is an important activity of the pathologist and the laboratory technologist.
+They have many different stains at their disposal (GRAM, MGG, Grocott, Ziehl–Neelsen, etc.).
+Immunofluorescence, cytochemistry, the immunocytochemistry, and FISH are also used in order make a correct diagnosis.

-This stage allows the pathologist to determine the character of the liquid: "normal", tumoral, inflammatory even infectious.
-Indeed, microscopic examination can often determine the causal infectious agent, in general a bacterium, a mould, a yeast, or a parasite, more rarely a virus.
+Pathologists may review samples such as pleural, peritoneal, synovial, or pericardial fluids to characterize them as "normal", tumoral, inflammatory, or even infectious.
+Microscopic examination can also determine the causal infectious agent – often a bacterium, mould, yeast, parasite, or (rarely) virus.